skatsuta/monkey-compiler/README.md

 ### Hash maps

 You can build hash maps using curly brackets `{}`.
 Hash literal is `{key1: value1, key2: value2, ...}`.
 You can use numbers, strings and booleans as keys, and objects of any type as values.
-To get a value of a key from a hash map, use `hash[key]` syntax.
-To set a value of a key in a hash map to another value, use `hash[key] = value` syntax.
+To get a value under a key from a hash map, use `hash[key]` syntax.
+To set a value under a key in a hash map to another value, use `hash[key] = value` syntax.

 ```sh
 >> let myHash = {"name": "Jimmy", "age": 72, true: "yes, a boolean", 99: "correct, an integer"};